 \subsection{Diagnostics}

 In order to analyze the evolution of the system during and after the merger, we monitor the ratio between the masses of the initial cores and the resulting final core.
-This allows us to reproduce and eventually generalize the findings of \cite{Schwabe:2016}, related to the magic fraction between the final solitonic mass and the sum of the mass of the initial solitons.
+This allows us to reproduce and eventually generalize the findings of \cite{Schwabe:2016}, related to the magic fraction between the final solitonic mass and the sum of the initial soliton masses.

-For this we need the angle-averaged density profile of a function $f$ with respect to the coordinate origin after merger, defined as:
+For this we need the angle-averaged density profile of a function $f$ with respect to the coordinate origin after the merger, defined as:

 where $f=|\Psi|^2$ for the merger of BEC solitons.
 The solid angle is given by $\Omega = [0, \pi] \times [0, 2\pi]$, with the differential element $d\Omega = \sin\theta \, d\theta \, d\phi$.
 Once a final core has formed as a result of the merger, the final core mass is computed as: